 Recommended by Shandos from Travelnuity

-The historic buildings were rebuilt in exact replication of their pre-WWII structure, including the Gothic Rathaus, which is a historic landmark throughout Europe.
+The historic buildings were rebuilt to replicate their pre-WWII structure, including the Gothic Rathaus, a historic landmark throughout Europe.
 It is a truly beautiful Altstadt.

-After seeing Cologne Cathedral, remarkable churches may not be of interest, but the Münster Altstadt has 2.
+After seeing Cologne Cathedral, remarkable churches may not be interesting, but the Münster Altstadt has 2.
 St. Paulus Dom is the city center, and St. Lamberti, with its intriguing history and cages in the steeple.

-Not only are both stunning, the story alone makes them worth a stop.
+Not only are they both stunning, but the story alone also makes them worth a stop.
 Those who prefer greener surroundings can walk the promenade, a greenbelt that circles the city, or explore the renowned botanical gardens at Münster University.

-And of course there is the Aa See, or Lake Aa, the large recreational lake that runs through the city.
-Rent a boat and get out on the water, or explore the surrounding parklands with art, museums, cafes, and a zoo.
+And of course, there is the Aa See, or Lake Aa, the large recreational lake that runs through the city.
+Rent a boat, get out on the water, or explore the surrounding parklands with art, museums, cafes, and zoo.